Syringomyelia Quiz

 Developed by doctors.

-Syringomyelia is the development of a fluid-filled cyst within the spinal cord.
-Over time, the cyst can enlarge and damage the spinal cord.
-Most common cause is a complex brain abnormality called Chiari malformation.
-Other causes include meningitis (brain inflammation), certain tumors of the spinal cord, trauma, etc.
+Syringomyelia is the formation of a fluid-filled cyst in the spinal cord.
+Over time, the cyst can grow and damage the spinal cord.
+The most common cause is a complex brain abnormality called Chiari malformation.
+Other causes include meningitis (brain inflammation), certain spinal cord tumors, trauma, and more.

-• Do you have numbness from your elbow to your wrist?
+• Do you have numbness in your arm?

-• Do you think that you are less sensitive to pain or do not feel pain at all?
+• Do you feel that you are less sensitive to pain?

-Treatment for syringomyelia depends on the severity.
-If syringomyelia isn't causing signs or symptoms, treatment is not requires.
+Treatment for syringomyelia depends on its severity.
+If syringomyelia isn't causing signs or symptoms, treatment is not required.
 Surgery may be recommended for symptomatic cases.

 References